A relaxed space and atmosphere, not a relaxed performance

 — Artist reflection

-Within the live experience, Squeeze Box directly addresses the reality of social care cuts, directly reaching the essence of what it is like to be squeezed into a box – leaving behind identity, self-worth & spirit.
-Therefore, Squeeze Box is not a completely relaxed performance, yet has many ‘relaxed aspects incorporated into the work.
+Within the live experience, Squeeze Box directly addresses the reality of social care cuts, unapologetically speaking to the essence of what it is like to be squeezed into a box – leaving behind identity, self-worth & spirit.
+Therefore, Squeeze Box is not a completely relaxed performance, yet has many relaxed aspects incorporated into the work.
 The creativity embodies care, companionship and access, determined to showcase beyond this one dimensional view of disability.
-By putting these values at the heart of the space, the work is enhanced massively - access measures are not an addition, they are essential, informing the work at every stage, including:
+By putting these values at the heart of the space, the work is enhanced massively.
+Therefore, access measures are not an addition, they are essential, informing the work at every stage, including:

-• an audience welcome which foregrounds the ‘rules’ of the space with an offer to make a name badge which also indicates the level of interaction the individual feels comfortable with
+• an audience welcome which foregrounds the ‘rules’ of the space with an offer to take a lanyard to which indicates the level of interaction the individual feels comfortable with

 • artist/performer presence in the welcoming space from onset - gently introducing the idea of questions and working together to negotiate space.
 Audience members can position themselves wherever they want including a chill out space, sitting on bean bags, standing or even lying